worldbank/counting-people-climate-risk/docs/0_summary.md

 ### Step 1: [Acquiring hazard, population and vulnerability data](1_data)

 Data from several sources are required to calculate the indicator.
-Global ``gridded'' spatial datasets are used to determine who is exposed.
+Global ``gridded'' spatial datasets are used to determine who is exposed in [Step 2](2_exposure).
 These indicate the probability and intensity of each type of hazard in a given location (grid cell), the number of people living there, and the degree of urbanization.
-Most data on vulnerability dimensions are estimated from household surveys (the same [surveys used to measure poverty](https://datanalytics.worldbank.org/PIP-Methodology/acquiring.html#selection)).
-Gridded spatial data is used for the "Access to services and markets" dimension.
-Lastly, boundary data mapping the regions represented by household surveys are required to merge the gridded data and representative survey based estimates.
+Most vulnerability indicators are estimated from household survey data - the same [surveys used to measure poverty](https://datanalytics.worldbank.org/PIP-Methodology/acquiring.html#selection) in [Step 3](3_vulnerability).
+Gridded spatial data is used to estimate the "Access to services and markets" dimension.
+Finally, boundary data mapping the geographic regions with representative survey estimates are required to merge these with the gridded spatial data in [Step 4](4_risk).

 ### Step 2: [Determining who is exposed](2_exposure)